 Whale & Jazz Festival

 Gualala Arts Center

 This family-friendly midday event includes a jazz concert of traditional New Orleans jazz performed by Barnebey's Hot Four of Sonoma County free to the public accompanying the 12th annual Chowder Challenge tasting competition.

-Local chefs & cooks vie for the title of "Best Mendonoma Coast Chowder." $20 includes Festival Logo wine or beer glass and 15 tickets for chowder tastings, hot bread fresh out of the oven and beverages, including fine wines and microbrews as well as soft beverages.
-Additional tickets are available for $1 each.
+Local chefs & cooks vie for the title of "Best Mendonoma Coast Chowder." $20 advance tickets ($5 more day of the Challenge) include Festival Logo wine or beer glass and 15 tickets for chowder tastings, hot bread fresh out of the oven and beverages, including fine wines and microbrews as well as soft beverages.
+Additional tickets will be available for $1 each at the Challenge.

 For advance ticket purchase, go to

 Brown Paper Tickets

 or call them at 800-838-3006.
 To purchase in person, visit the Gualala Arts Center or Dolphin Gallery in Gualala.

 Special lodging packages which include tickets to this event are available from the

 A panel of 'celebrity' judges will determine winners in the categories of Traditional (New England Style Clam Chowder) and an Open Class (for all manner of seafood and even vegetarian chowders).